pemrouz/fero/README.md

 * Partitions are fixed in Kafka and very visible to consumers.
 Fero aims for location-transparency, you never have to care about the underlying partitions.
 Partitions are also more dynamic in fero (top-level keys by default) rather than being fixed upfront.

 * Kafka stores the log to disk - albeit in a sequential way that makes it comparably as fast as storing in-memory.
 This gives you a consistent throughput when you are writing terabytes of data, because there is no max memory limit that you can overrun.
 You can process terabytes of data with fero, but it won't store it in memory.
-If you want to keep everything since time 0, you would typically have a fast critical path, and then pipe commits to a separate audit service to store, or for slower consumers, batch processing, historical analysis etc. Fero is also agnostic from where you load your initial state, whether it's a file, database, or something else (see `restore` function) so you probably wouldn't use disk for this anyway.
+If you want to keep everything since time 0, you would typically have a fast critical path, and then pipe commits to a separate audit service to store, or for slower consumers, batch processing, historical analysis etc. Fero is also agnostic from where you load your initial state, whether it's a file, database, or something else (see `connect` function) so you probably wouldn't use disk for this anyway.

 * Although there are other in-sync replicas (ISR's) for a partition, only one master node is ever serving requests with Kafka.
 In contrast, although fero only does writes for a partition on one node, you can read from any replica, hence you can scale the two independently.
 The replica variables will be made more configurable in the future so you can adjust the dial as you please.